Sustainable and Self Made

 Deconstructing and cleaning up are major parts of the DIY process.
 Many of the products used are harmful to the environment and human health, like mineral spirits, wallpaper stripper, and heavy-duty brick cleaners.
 Research and choose products that are free of harmful ingredients like formaldehyde, methylene chloride, and per- and polyfluoroalkyl substances (PFAS).

-Eco-friendly, high-quality insulation may be overlooked in DIY home renovations.
+Don't overlook insulation in DIY home renovations.
 Poor insulation will rack up energy bills and impact the environment.
-Sheep’s wool, for instance, is an eco-friendly, nontoxic alternative to conventional insulations that will reduce your carbon footprint.
-It offers an R-13 to R-19 value, which is equal to or greater than most of its fiberglass, cellulose, and rockwool insulation.
-Sheep’s wool does have a higher cost compared to its synthetic counterparts.
+Sheep’s wool insulation starts with a natural fiber base, wool that is sheared from sheep, unlike alternatives such as fiberglass and rockwool insulations that are made up of synthetic fibers.
+It offers an R-13 to R-19 value, which is equal to or greater than its more common counterparts, making sheep's wool insulation a viable option worth considering.

 Switch to Low-Flow Plumbing Fixtures